 Limited Edition silver gelatin framed pieces are produced using the finest, most archival materials available.
-Each signed and certified print that leaves our studio is printed with Ilford Galerie silver gelatin true photographic paper.
+Each signed and certified print that leaves our studio is printed with Ilford Galerie Fibre silver gelatin true photographic paper.
 All are hand-assembled and framed to dimensions chosen specifically to highlight the photographic work.
 Each is made with the utmost of care and attention to archival preservation for generations of appreciation.

 16x20 inch (editions of 10) and 20x24 inch (editions of 10) prints (above) are mounted on custom oversized 26x30 and 30x34 (respectively) museum cotton rag mat.
 Each is enclosed in a graphite grey anodized aluminum frame with 1/2" spacing between the artwork and UV acrylic glazing.
 Pieces arrive ready to hang.

-30x38 (editions of 10) and 40x50 inch prints (editions of 10) are mounted on oversized museum rag board, supported by 1/8" Dibond, surrounded by a four inch white border, totaling 38x46 and 48x58 respectively.
+30x38 (editions of 10) and 40x50 inch prints (editions of 10) are mounted on oversized museum rag board, supported by 1/8" Dibond, and surrounded by a four inch white border.
+Overall framed sizes are 38x46 and 48x58 respectively.
 Each is enclosed in a graphite grey anodized aluminum frame with 1/2" spacing between the artwork and UV acrylic glazing.
 Pieces arrive ready to hang.

 Custom Framing: Each piece has been designed to our discerning taste.
 However, if you have special framing or display needs, we're glad to help.
 Please contact us with any questions.

 Guarantee: Every photograph is guaranteed to your satisfaction.
 If you are somehow displeased with the works you receive, we will gladly exchange for another piece.

 Delivery: We keep a small inventory in our studio, and each piece is hand-made.
 Please allow up to three weeks for delivery.

 Oh, and one more thing: Photographic prints and computer screens differ, so you might experience a slight variance online vs. in person.
 Both are splendid, in our opinion.